ooples/pine_script_docs/source/essential/Tables.rst

 tables are not anchored to specific bars; they *float* in a script's space, whether in overlay or pane mode, in studies or strategies, independently of the chart bars being viewed or the zoom factor used.

 Tables contain cells arranged in columns and rows, much like a spreadsheet.
+They are created and populated in two distincts steps:

-A table's structure and key attributes are defined using `table.new() <https://www.tradingview.com/pine-script-reference/v4/#fun_table{dot}new>`__, which returns a table id that acts like a pointer to the table, just like label, line, or array ids do.
+1. A table's structure and key attributes are defined using `table.new() <https://www.tradingview.com/pine-script-reference/v4/#fun_table{dot}new>`__, which returns a table id that acts like a pointer to the table, just like label, line, or array ids do.
-The `table.new() <https://www.tradingview.com/pine-script-reference/v4/#fun_table{dot}new>`__ call will create the table but does not display it.
+The `table.new() <https://www.tradingview.com/pine-script-reference/v4/#fun_table{dot}new>`__ call will create the table object but does not display it.
-Once created, the table must be populated using one `table.cell() <https://www.tradingview.com/pine-script-reference/v4/#fun_table{dot}cell>`__ call for each cell.
+1. Once created, and for it to display, the table must be populated using one `table.cell() <https://www.tradingview.com/pine-script-reference/v4/#fun_table{dot}cell>`__ call for each cell.
 Table cells can contain text, or not.
+This second step is when the width and height of cells are defined.

-Some attributes of a previously created table can be changed using ``table.set_*()`` setter functions.
+Most attributes of a previously created table can be changed using ``table.set_*()`` setter functions.
 Attributes of previously populated cells can be modified using ``table.cell_set_*()`` functions.

-A table is positioned in an indicator's space by anchoring it to one of nine references: the four corners or a midpoint between two of them.
+A table is positioned in an indicator's space by anchoring it to one of nine references: the four corners, or a midpoint between any two of them.
 Tables are positioned by expanding the table from its anchor, so a table anchored to the ``position.middle_right`` reference will be drawn by expanding up, down and left from that anchor.